UK: 0345 475 1815 USA (toll free): 877 209 5620 International: 00 44 345 475 1815

 Day 1: Outward Travel

-Fly from London to Madrid or meet the tour at Madrid airport.
+Fly from London to Madrid airport where the group assembles.
 Drive to Ciudad Rodrigo and check in to our hotel for three nights.
 (D)

 Day 2: Sharpe's Gold - Barba del Puerco, the Coa and Almeida